jshttp/vary/README.md

 ### vary(res, field)

 Adds the given header `field` to the `Vary` response header of `res`.
-This can be a string of a single field or an array of multiple fields.
+This can be a string of a single field, a string of a valid `Vary` header, or an array of multiple fields.

 This will append the header if not already listed, otherwise leaves it listed in the current location.